EvgenyTernovoy/StickyNotes/README.md

     Entities: `src/models`

-* Second layer is application layer which contains useCases.
+* The second layer is application layer which contains useCases.

-  The use cases are the processes that can be triggered in our application core by user Interfaces.
+  The use cases are the processes that can be triggered in our application core by user interfaces.

   Use case includes logic which can use our domain logic and invoke needed side effects, e.g. save data to storage or invoke some external api.